Got a great teaching idea?

 Dr. Mayowski has been teaching adult learners for decades.
 At the ICRE, she teaches Medical Writing and Presentation Skills and leads the competency-based education initiative.
 Colleen calls upon her humanities/social sciences background to guide her approach to assessment challenges.
 Mayowski is interested in new opportunities for assessment research, and presents regularly at assessment conferences.

 Natalie, a graduate of Chatham University’s Master's in Film and Digital Technology program, has broad professional experience with visual communication design and video production.
-She has produced documentary films, promotional and instructional videos using a wide range of techniques and methods, from videography to motion graphic animation.
-At the ICRE, Natalie works with faculty and the IDEA Lab team to develop high-quality multimedia content for courses and modules.
+She has produced documentary films, promotional and instructional videos using a wide range of techniques, from videography to motion graphics.
+At the ICRE, Natalie collaborates with faculty and the IDEA Lab team to develop high-quality multimedia content for courses and modules.
 She also uses her eye for photography and design to brand digital signage, logos, icons and printed materials.

 Chelsea works with the IDEA Lab team to find and adapt technologies and tools to create interactive online course materials at the ICRE.
 Using her background in health education and amateur creative writing, she has used “choose-your-own-adventure” narratives and video game mechanics to create interactive course assignments that promote decision-making skills in a virtual setting.
 Chelsea currently uses these assignments in her course on Measurement in Clinical Research for the EXCEL-CRT program offered through the ICRE.
 She hopes to continue to find innovative tools and technologies to support ICRE faculty in developing interesting methods to teach complex course content in online courses.